 Cyprus No 1 Great Escape with Bags of Warm Sunshine

 Cyprus No 1 great escape with bags of warm sunshine, quiet and fresh sea-flavoured air.
+Stay in cyprus is a perfect choice.

 Moreover, you will not get bored even if you are an active person, because you will have a lot of places to visit: impressive natural parks, important historical sites, churches and medieval monasteries well preserved.
 These include friendly animal encounters, and gourmet experiences that will taste incredible.